 There are so many different manual controllers on the market, it is difficult to lump them all together.
 Most aren't much more than a DPDT, center-off switch.
 Reading the SWR is left to the user.

 The High Sierra i-Box (no longer available) isn't much more than a manual control.
 That said, some models of the i-Box interconnect with the transceivers tuner port (Icom IC-706 for example).
 When the antenna switch is operated, the radio transmits at a reduced power setting.
 In the case of the Icom IC-7000/7100/7200, you have to manually switch the radio to RTTY mode to get the requisite carrier.
 Here too, you need some way of reading the SWR.

 If you want to make a manual controller, with an end of travel indication, look in the Home Brew Things article.

 There are at least two antenna manufacturers who offer a stepper motor configuration rather than the typical DC gear motor.
 This allows precise repositioning of the resonant point, and speeds up the retuning (≈<20 seconds).
 Since they're proprietary controllers, their major drawback is cost.
 In one case, the controller sells for twice the cost of the antenna it controls!
 While the design has merit, spending $1,200+ dollars to gain a few seconds of retuning time is difficult to justify.

 Odds & Ends

-If you use a separate SWR bridge with your automatic controller, be advised their readings may or may not agree.
+If you do use a separate SWR bridge with your automatic controller, be advised their readings may or may not agree with the one built into the transceiver.
 This is a direct result of measuring the SWR at different points along the feed line, and is not an indication of a problem per se.